Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

 ### Configure the variants

-When mapping the product variants from Actindo to Salesforce, it is important to set the correct settings to avoid any upload problems.
+When mapping the product variants from Actindo to Salesforce Commerce Cloud, it is important to set the correct settings to avoid any upload problems.

 #### Prerequisites

-- A Salesforce connection has been established, see [Create a Salesforce connection](#create-a-salesforce-commerce-cloud-connection).
+- A Salesforce Commerce Cloud connection has been established, see [Create a Salesforce Commerce Cloud connection](#create-a-salesforce-commerce-cloud-connection).
-- At least one attribute set mapping from a PIM attribute set to the Salesforce attribute set has been created.
+- At least one attribute set mapping from a PIM attribute set to the Salesforce Commerce Cloud attribute set has been created.

 #### Procedure